lucaskorol21/GO-RXR/PAPER/paper.md

 # Comparison

+To the best of our knowledge, no existing software tool comprehensively addresses the general problem of RXR data analysis across a wide range of materials and conditions.
+Most of the currently available tools are designed for very specific tasks and cannot be extensively applied to the diverse challenges encountered in RXR studies.
+For example, tools like GenX [@bjorck2007_genx] and Motofit [@nelson2006_motofit] are widely used for reflectometry but are primarily focused on specific types of reflectivity data analysis, such as neutron or x-ray reflectometry, without the capability to handle the complex, element-specific interactions in RXR.
+Similarly, more modern tools like Refl1D [@nelson2014_refl1d] and BornAgain [@durniak2015_bornagain] offer powerful features for modeling and fitting specific types of reflectometry data but still lack the flexibility and comprehensive approach needed for the broad range of challenges in RXR analysis.

 The development of GO-RXR is a response to the critical need for improved tools to analyze RXR data effectively.
 GO-RXR distinguishes itself from existing RXR data analysis tools through its comprehensive approach and user-friendly design.
 GO-RXR offers a graphical user interface (GUI) and intuitive plotting options, facilitating data interpretation and analysis.
 Furthermore, GO-RXR incorporates state-of-the-art global optimization algorithms, allowing for faster and more accurate data fitting compared to older methods.
 Its ability to model thin-film materials and customize objective functions makes it a versatile and valuable tool for researchers in the field of material science.

 # Functionality